astronomer/astro-docs/enterprise/v0.25/10_resources/01_release-notes.md

           proxy_cookie_path                       off;
           proxy_redirect                          off;

-      ## If we need to add any extra annotations below option can be used to
+      ## If you need to add any extra annotations, the below option can be used to
       ## pass those values
       extraAnnotations: {}
       #kubernetes.io/ingress.class: "nginx"